 Apply to the RN-to-BSN Program

-- Official transcripts from all institutions sent electronically to WWU Admissions or mailed to WWU in sealed envelopes.
+Additionally, you can go ahead with ordering your official transcripts from all institutions, to be sent electronically to WWU Admissions (preferred) or mailed to WWU in sealed envelopes.

 Any applicant who defers admission, withdraws from the program or is not accepted to the program must reapply to both the RN-to-BSN Program and Western Admissions for future consideration.